pabslow/print-me/README.md

-#Print me
+# Print me

-A simple printing calculator.
+A simple printing calculator in Vue.js

+> Enter the dimensions of your media and get the pixels your image need.

+🖨 📐👌